ThatsVie/atlas-web_back_end/ES6_classes/README.md

 - **Accessors:** Provide getters and setters for both attributes to manage data access and validation.
 - **Display Method:** `displayFullPrice()` returns the format "amount currency_name (currency_code)".
 - **Static Method:** `convertPrice(amount, conversionRate)` returns the product of the amount and conversion rate.

-This class uses the `Currency` class to manage currency details.
+- This class uses the `Currency` class to manage currency details.

 ### Task 5
+Implement the `Building` class:
+- **Constructor Attribute:** Initialize with `sqft` (Number), stored as `_sqft`.
+- **Abstract Enforcement:** Ensure any subclass implements `evacuationWarningMessage`.
+If not implemented, throw an error.
+- **Accessors:** Provide a getter and setter for `sqft` to manage data access and validate data type.
+- The class acts as a base for other building types, enforcing specific subclass behaviors.

 ## File Overview
 - `0-classroom.js`: Contains the implementation of the `ClassRoom` class.
 This class accepts a `maxStudentsSize` parameter in its constructor and assigns it to a private property `_maxStudentsSize`.